 Infectious colitis, so different bacteria can cause irritation and bleeding in the GI tract.

-Inflammatory bowel disease such as all sort of colitis and crohn's disease.
+Inflammatory bowel disease such as ulcerative colitis and crohn's disease.

 Something simple like hemorrhoids can cause bleeding.